meltingmedia/Locker/README.md

 # Locker

-An helper to lock users out of the Revolution manager.
+An helper to lock users out of MODX Revolution manager.

 Locker was PoC'ed at [MODXCCC2015](https://github.com/modx-ccc-2015)